Licensing information for mobile shops, hawkers and itinerant traders.

 - registration numbers, make and model of vehicles or trailers used for mobile shops

 - describe the goods you are selling.
-If you're selling food, there's additional requirements you must comply with.
+If you're selling food, there are additional requirements

 - payment of the fee

-We send all applications to the police for their comment.
-It takes about 10 working days to process an application.
+We send all applications for the police check.
+It takes up to 20 working days to receive their report.

-For conditions and requirements with each type of licence, read the information in the application form.
+For conditions and requirements for each type of licence, read the information in the application form.

 The fees are set out in the current Fees & Charges.